oxygen-fragment/ai-music-tips-and-tricks/docs/fundamentals/music-terms.md

 ### Timbre (pronounced TAM-ber)

-**What it is:** The "color" or "texture" of a sound.
+The "color" or "texture" of a sound.
 Why different instruments playing the same note sound different.

 **Think of it as:** The difference between your voice and your friend's voice saying the same word.